-At September 30, 2020, the Organization anticipated forgiveness of the entire balance of the PPP loan and therefore has included the entire loan amount as a long-term liability in the accompanying statements of financial position.
-Subsequent to year end, the Organization was approved for loan forgiveness for the entire balance of the PPP loan.
+In February 2021, the Organization obtained a second PPP loan in the amount of \$282,002.
+The note matures in February 2026 and bears interest at a fixed annual rate of 1%, with loan payments deferred until certain events occur in accordance with the PPP program regulations.
+The Organization anticipates forgiveness on the entire balance of this loan.
+The entire loan amount is included as a long-term liability in the accompanying statements of financial position at September 30, 2021.
+Subsequent to year end, the Organization was approved for loan forgiveness for the entire balance of the second PPP loan.